How to Stay Out of the Security Shelfware Trap

 Budgeting for the Human Cost

 When considering a new security product, the pricing model, hardware costs, and support costs are all analyzed and negotiated in minute detail.
 But while the MBAs grind on the financial side of the product, most organizations fail to really plan for the equally important issue of how the security team will use the product on a daily basis.
 How much staff time is required?
 Whose skills are needed?
 How will it fit into existing operations?
-Most SecOps teams are already at capacity and virtually every new product requires input of time and effort from staff.
+Most SecOps teams are already at capacity and virtually every new product requires the input of time and effort from staff.
 If the team doesn’t have the time to support a product, or if it doesn’t align with how they actually work, then it is going to go unused.

 Are You Putting Your Humans to Work for the Bots?